nomeata/haskell-for-readers/haskell-for-readers.md

 Algebraic data types
 --------------------

 The function type is very expressive, and one can model many data structures purely with functions.
 But of course it is more convenient to use dedicated data structures.
 There are a number of data structure types that come with the standard library, in particular tuples, lists, the `Maybe` type.
-But it is more instructive to start defining our own.
+But it is more instructive to first look at how we can define our own.

-We can declare new data types using the `data` keyword, the name of the type, the `=` sign, and then a list of *constructors*.
+We can declare new data types using the `data` keyword, the name of the type, the `=` sign, and then a list of *constructors*, separated by pipes (`|`).
+The form of these declarations is a bit odd, e.g. it uses `=` although it is not really an equality, but let us look at it step by step.

 ### Enumerations